uon-nuget/UoN.VersionInformation/README.md

 - It can execute a pre-configured Provider (optionally with an input object) identified by a string key using `ByKeyAsync()`.
 - It can execute arbitrary Providers passed to it, or pre-configured Providers assigned to handle specific .NET Types using `FromSourceAsync()`.

-### Service Collection Extension Methods

-TODO

 ### Version Information Providers

 The package provides three basic implementations of `IVersionInformationProvider`.

-Further implementations are encouraged, based on where you want to get version information from, and the output object structure you would like it to take.
+Further implementations are encouraged, based on where you want to get version information from, and the output object structure you would like it to have.

 The implementations in this package only depend on `NetStandard.Library`.